 Slag Cement

-Slag cement, a byproduct of steel-making, enhances the traditional concrete benefits of strength and durability while offering reductions in waste, energy use and greenhouse gas emissions.
+Slag cement, made from steel-making byproducts, enhances the strength and durability of concrete while reducing waste, energy use, and greenhouse gas emissions.

-Slag cement is used in concrete for virtually any construction application, either in conjunction with traditional portland cement, part of blended cement or as a separate component.
-It typically replaces part of the portland cement in concrete mixes.
+Slag cement is used in concrete for virtually any construction application, either in conjunction with traditional portland cement or Portland limestone cement (PLC) as a separate component.
+Slag cement can also be a part of a blended cement, such as ASTM C595 type IS or IT.
+In most use cases, slag cement replaces part of the portland cement in concrete mixes.

-According to the Slag Cement Association, an industry trade group, incorporating slag cement as a supplement in concrete offers higher strength, reduced permeability and improved resistance to chemical attack.
+According to the Slag Cement Association, incorporating slag cement as a supplement in concrete offers higher strength, reduced permeability, and improved resistance to chemical attack.
 And as a recycled material, its production requires far less energy and natural resources than the conventional cement it partially replaces.

-The Slag Cement Association has annually awards projects that demonstrate slag cement's role in creating strong, long-lasting structures.
-Lehigh Hanson is proud to be awarded for quality work that sets a precedent of excellence.
+The Slag Cement Association annually awards projects that demonstrate slag cement's role in creating strong, long-lasting structures.
+As one of the top slag cement producers in the US, Heidelberg Materials is proud to be awarded for quality work that sets a precedent of excellence.

 Recycling an Industrial Byproduct

-Slag cement, originally known as granulated blast-furnace slag, begins with the production of iron.
+Slag cement begins with the production of iron.
 The heart of the process is the blast furnace that refines iron ore into iron.
 The ingredients are heated to nearly 1500 degrees Centigrade to form two components: iron and molten slag.

-The iron is used to produce steel, and the molten slag is converted to a cement-like material by rapidly cooling it with water.
-This rapid cooling, called quenching, creates glassy granules, which are then ground into the fine powder known as slag cement.
+The iron is used to produce steel, and the molten slag is converted to a cement-like material by quenching it with water.
+This rapid cooling creates glassy granules, which are then ground into the fine powder known as ground granulated blast-furnace slag (GGBFS) or slag cement.

-Today, slag cement can account for 30% to 50% of the cement content in concrete.
-For applications such as mass concrete and in marine environments, that figure can rise to more than 70%.
+Slag cement can account for 30% to 50% of the cement content in concrete mixtures.
+For applications such as mass concrete, deep foundations and in marine environments, that figure can rise to more than 70%.
+With cement replacement rates to these levels, slag cement is showing the most sustainable option for low carbon concretes.

-Slag cement is used in nearly all types of concrete construction: pavements, structures and foundations, mass concrete (i.e., dams and retaining walls) and precast concrete products such as pipe and block.
+Slag cement is used in nearly all types of concrete construction: pavements; structures and foundations; mass concrete (i.e., dams and retaining walls); and prestressed, dry cast and precast concrete products such as pipes, pavers, and blocks.
+Today, slag cement is the best option for a concrete producer to use for the lowest possible low-carbon concrete mixtures.

-Advocates point to a number of ways in which slag cement makes concrete better and more consistent:
+Advocates point to several ways in which slag cement makes concrete better and more consistent:

 • Easier to place and finish